mendix/docs/content/studio-how-to/pages-how-to-attach-files.md

         ![Select Entity](attachments/pages-how-to-attach-files/select-file-entity.png)

-4. Delete an image and a column it is placed in from the list:
+4. Delete the image and a column it is placed in from the list:

     ![Delete Column From the List](attachments/pages-how-to-attach-files/column-list.png)